 Sound Engineers Scheme

-In keeping with the ongoing development of the Music Exchange and the 2022-2023 EBU Music Workplan, the Sound Engineers Community leader Huw Robinson (Operations Manager, Music, BBC Audio; Chair, EBU Contact Engineers) and the Classical Music Group are pleased to announce the resumption of the Sound Engineers Scheme.
+In keeping with the ongoing development of the Music Exchange and the EBU Music Workplan, the Sound Engineers community leader Huw Robinson (Operations Manager, Music, BBC Audio; Chair, Euroradio Contact Engineers) and the Classical Music Group are pleased to announce the resumption of the Sound Engineers Scheme.
 This knowledge-exchange programme, initiated in its current format in 2016, seeks to emphasize the crucial importance of sharing expertise in the field of classical music and opera recording, giving high audio quality the place it deserves – at the heart of the music.

 How does it work?